waitinfuture/emapreduce/intl.en-US/Cluster Planning and Configurations/Configure clusters/Connect to a cluster using SSH.md

 ## Connect to the master node { .section}

 1. Run the following command to connect to the master node using SSH.
-Check the public IP address of the master node in the Host section on the [Cluster details](reseller.en-US/Cluster Planning and Configurations/Configure clusters/Cluster details.md#) page.
+Check the public IP address of the master node in the Host section on the [Cluster list and details](reseller.en-US/Cluster Planning and Configurations/Configure clusters/Cluster list and details.md#) page.

     ```
     ssh root@ip.of.master